buglabs/iot-enabler-kit/readme.markdown

 	![LCD Screen when Running](http://i.imgur.com/DwSW7MW.jpg?3)

 1. You will need to re-connect to a wireless access point with an internet connection.
-Navigate to [bugcommunity.com/rdknext/](http://bugcommunity.com/rdknext/).
-In the first dropdown box, select the YRDKRL78G14 board and click "Go!".
+Navigate to [bugcommunity.com/rdknext/](http://renesas.freeboard.io/).
+In the "Thing Name" field, enter the thing name displayed on the RL78 LCD and click "SET" [Note: To change the thing name after clicking SET, please refresh the page).

 	![Select Board](https://raw.github.com/buglabs/bugswarm-renesas/yrdkrl78g14/tutorial/images/swarmSelectBoard.png)